maxijonson/code-lock/README.md

 ## Installation

-You can download the plugin's jar file [here](), but if you wish to create it manually for the Github project, you may follow the "developement" section below.
+You can download the plugin's jar file in the [release](https://github.com/maxijonson/code-lock/releases) page of this project, but if you wish to create it manually for the Github project, you may follow the "developement" section below.

 ## Updating

-When updating the the plugin, you may or may not need to clear all the Code Lock data.
+When updating the plugin, you may or may not need to clear all the Code Lock data.

 If you're updating to a **patch** version (e.g: going from `1.0.0` to `1.0.1`), then the data should still be compatible and you might not need to clear data unless specified or if you're experiencing issues after the patch.